Do you often get complaints from the school about your child being drowsy in class? Does he/she have trouble remembering things?

 The mothers’ and teachers’ reports revealed similar associations between poor functioning and not receiving sufficient sleep from age 3 onward, the researchers found.

 Previous studies have shown that sleep is important for good brain function, and might be even more critical in the developing brains of children, Taveras said.

 Dr. Judith Anne Owens, director of sleep medicine for Rhode Island Hospital and Boston Children’s Hospital, says, “A lack of sleep can affect the brain’s plasticity — the ability to change in response to environmental influences and experiences.”

 It’s thought that sleep also gives the brain a chance to rid itself of toxins that accumulate throughout the day.

 Sleep deprivation has been shown to affect parts of the brain related to reasoning and emotional control, Owens added.
+Some people look to get more information about sleep online because of this.
 These include the prefrontal cortex (which governs executive functions), the amygdala (which regulates emotion), and the striatum (which regulates impulse control).

 Parents can help their kids get better sleep by creating a regular bedtime routine that properly prepares them for sleep, Taveras and Owens said.

 One good strategy for setting a bedtime is figuring out when the child needs to wake up, and then counting backwards based on the recommended hours of sleep, Owens said.

 Taveras added that dark curtains and a cool, quiet room can help kids slip off to sleep.
 Also, parents should avoid giving kids caffeine or sugar later in the day, she said.